-The continent of America was populated at some point during the Ice Age, while often helded that people came first through the stretch of Bering (the one mentioned above), now it has been theorized and mostly confirmed that the first people came not from the north, but from the south in the same way of the people who afterwards populated Australia and most of Oceania's islands, as proven that the first signs of civilization are found mostly in South America: the city of Caral, first city of the continent, is the prime example.
+The continents of America were populated at some point during the Ice Age.
+While it was often held that people came first through the stretch of Bering (the one mentioned above), now it has been theorized and mostly confirmed that the first people came not from the north, but from the south in the same way of the people who afterwards populated Australia and most of Oceania's islands, as shown by the fact that the first signs of civilization are found mostly in South America: the city of Caral, first city of the continent, is the prime example.

-It was also home to various different and unique cultures, being the most representative ones the Aztecs in North America, the Mayans in North and Central America, and the Incas in South America.
+They were also home to various different and unique cultures, the most representative ones being the Aztecs in North America, the Mayans in North and Central America, and the Incas in South America.
 Try not to get them mixed up.

-The arrival of the Europeans changed everything, in general, the diseases and the actions of the people who came killed many of the Amerindians that lived before and destroyed many expressions of their culture; however, what happened in particular to the indigenous population was something that varied between the territories: in the realms that the Spaniards created (hence the appearence of the Viceroys) the natives were assimilated and given protection (at least in paper), most notoriously is the nobility that survived the civil wars that the Spaniards exploited as they kept some of their previous privileges.
+The arrival of the Europeans changed everything, in general, the diseases and the actions of the people who came killed many of the Amerindians that lived before and destroyed many expressions of their culture.
+However, what happened in particular to the indigenous population was something that varied between the territories: in the realms that the Spaniards created (hence the appearance of the Viceroys) the natives were assimilated and given protection (at least on paper), most notorious is the nobility that survived the civil wars that the Spaniards exploited as they kept some of their previous privileges.
 In the Portuguese and French holdings the natives were treated in a similar way, although not as active.

 What happened to the Amerindians on the English and Dutch holdings is known history.

-The "correct" term of calling the continent is something disputed and depends on the language: most of the speakers of Romance languages refer to the continent as America, uniting South and North and seeing them as subcontinents of a whole and adding one more subcontinent, Central America, to make allusion to the nations between Mexico and Colombia; anglo-speakers whoever tend to call the continent in plural form, and usually include Central America as part of North America.
+The "correct" term of calling the continents is something disputed and depends on the language: most of the speakers of Romance and Asian languages refer to the continent as America, uniting South and North and seeing them as subcontinents of a whole and adding one more subcontinent, Central America, to make allusion to the nations between Mexico and Colombia; anglo-speakers, however, tend to call the continents in plural form, and usually include Central America as part of North America.

-The term "American" is something of debate and its roots are often found in the identification of the countries of the continent: the Spanish and Portuguese called american to anyone who was born in the continent, a trend continued by the nations of Latin America; the English instead named the inhabitants of its colonies as Americans.
-Which terms must be given priority is something that won't be discussed here
+The term "American" is something of debate and its roots are often found in the identification of the countries of the continents: the Spanish and Portuguese called American anyone who was born in the continents, a trend continued by the nations of Latin America; the English instead named the inhabitants of its colonies as Americans.
+Which terms must be given priority is something that won't be discussed here.